About personalized ads

 - If you are on the web, you can visit the Digital Advertising Alliance’s consumer choice tool at optout.aboutads.info to opt out of seeing interest-based advertising from Twitter in your current browser.

-- On your mobile device, enable the “Limit Ad Tracking” setting in your iOS phone’s settings, or the setting to “Opt out of Ads Personalization” in your Android phone’s settings.
+If you do not want Twitter to show you interest-based ads in Twitter for iOS on your current mobile device, enable the “Limit Ad Tracking” setting in your iOS phone’s settings.
+If you do not want Twitter to show you interest-based ads in Twitter for Android on your current mobile device, enable “Opt out of Ads Personalization” in your Android phone’s settings.

 Note: Please confirm that you are logged in if you want to view or change the web settings for your Twitter account.
 Changing your Twitter settings in your web browser when you are logged out will only affect behavior on that browser while you are not logged in to Twitter.
 Learn more about how to access your Personalization and data settings, including in your Twitter mobile app.

-Opting out of interest-based ads on Twitter won’t stop you from seeing Twitter ads altogether.
-The ads you see may still be personalized based on other information, including what you Tweet, who you follow, what type of phone you use, where you are, and the links you click on Twitter.
+Opting out of Twitter’s interest-based ads won’t stop you from seeing Twitter ads altogether.
+For example, you may still see ads on Twitter that are personalized based on other information, including what you Tweet, who you follow, what type of phone you use, where you are, and the links you click on Twitter.